 In addition to providing an online shopping cart and themes that are mobile-responsive for optimized viewing across a wealth of platforms, Volusion's 30+ payment gateways make it an attractive option for entry-level entrepreneurs.

-Though it offers free plans, premium options can run as high as $9.99 a month.
 Their low pricing bracket makes them both one of the cheapest and best Wix alternatives.

 The 7 Best Wix Alternatives: Which One Is The Best For You?